-London VIP Transfers welcomes you to the London with a hassle-free mind.
+London VIP Transfers welcomes you to London with a hassle-free mind.
 LVT will be your trustworthy partner throughout your stay in London to ease you with comfort, luxury and style.
 We are one of the leading luxurious transportation company in London over the past 10 years.
-We offer premium first class and extraordinary service at your doorstep from the airport, hotel or anywhere in London to pick you up.
-Our professionally trained chauffeurs are young, energetic with immaculate attitude and demonstration.
+We offer premium first-class and extraordinary service at your doorstep from the airport, hotel or anywhere in London to pick you up.
+Our professionally trained chauffeurs are young, energetic with an immaculate attitude and demonstration.
 As part of our routine job is preparing wide varieties of trip schedule/plans for our clients and on that occasion, we compiled 10 fantastic tourist places which are always worth visit when you’re in London.

 1. British Museum: